poezio/slixmpp/docs/architecture.rst

 The Foundation: XMLStream
 -------------------------
-:class:`~sleekxmpp.xmlstream.xmlstream.XMLStream` is a mostly XMPP-agnostic class whose purpose is to read and write from a bi-directional XML stream.
+:class:`~slixmpp.xmlstream.xmlstream.XMLStream` is a mostly XMPP-agnostic class whose purpose is to read and write from a bi-directional XML stream.
 It also allows for callback functions to execute when XML matching given patterns is received; these callbacks are also referred to as :term:`stream